 Points Panda has partnered with a variety of financial companies including CreditCards.com for our coverage of credit card products.
 Points Panda and CreditCards.com may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 The Chase Sapphire Reserve is a top-tier travel credit card.
-It has a valuable rewards programs, incredible protection benefits, and a large number of partner merchants.
+It has a valuable rewards program, incredible protection benefits, and a large number of partner merchants.
 We’ve listed the top 10 perks in this Chase Sapphire Reserve benefits guide to help you decide if this card is right for you.

 However, do keep in mind that we won’t be discussing the card’s interest rates, fees, and other technical information, but rather the rewards and perks.